alexcumplido/starwars-swapi/README.md

 # SWAPI - Star Wars Api

+Check the [deployed project here](https://starwars-swapi.vercel.app/).
 This website displays information about the Star Wars universe, including spaceships, films, and pilots.
 Data is fetched from https://swapi.dev/ and https://starwars-visualguide.com/#/ APIs.
 Routes are protected from non-authenticated users via react-router, storing sessions in local storage for that purpose.

-## Requirements 🎯
+## User flow 🎯

 - Register a valid name, password and email.
 - Login and visualize spaceships data.